-- To work in cooperation with the Principal, Year Heads, Class Teachers, Wellbeing Tutors, Administration Staff and Attendance Officer to implement the school policy. - To liaise with the Year Head and Pastoral Care Team to address the difficulties surrounding a particular pupil's attendance

-- To inform new teachers of their obligations with regard to recording attendance. - To ensure that all staff complete rolls as required - To meet, along with the Year Head, the students who had unauthorised absence from class.
+- To work in cooperation with the Principal, Year Heads, Class Teachers, Form teachers and administration staff to implement the school policy. - To liaise with the Year Head and Pastoral Care Team to address the difficulties surrounding a particular pupil's attendance - To inform new teachers of their obligations with regard to recording attendance. - To ensure that all staff complete rolls as required - To meet, along with the Year Head, the students who had unauthorised absence from class.